Joseph Mora

-Joseph Martín Mora Cortéz (born 15 January 1993) is a Costa Rican professional footballer who plays as a left-back for Major League Soccer club Charlotte FC and the Costa Rica national team.
+Joseph Martín Mora Cortéz (born 15 January 1993) is a Costa Rican professional footballer who plays as a left-back for the Costa Rica national team.

 Club career

 Early career

 Mora made his senior debut with Belén in Costa Rica, at the end of the 2011 Invierno.
 He finished the year with 15 appearances, including a run of 11 starts in the Verano tournament.
 After the season, Mora moved to C.S.
 Uruguay, who were promoted from the second division.
 He made 10 appearances in the Invierno as Uruguay finished three points from qualifying for the second stage, but made just one appearance in the Verano and returned to Belén after the season.
 The 2013–14 season would be his best with Belén, as he made 34 appearances with the club, including 21 out of 22 in the Invierno.

 Saprissa

-In advance of the 2015 Verano, Mora was signed by Costa Rican giants Deportivo Saprissa, who were just coming off a tournament victory in the Invierno.
+In advance of the 2015 Verano, Mora was signed by Costa Rican Deportivo Saprissa, who were just coming off a tournament victory in the Invierno.
 Mora made his debut on March 2 against UCR, and would go on to make 4 appearances in the league that season with Saprissa.
 He also tallied his first CONCACAF Champions League appearance, coming off the bench against Mexican side Club América at the Estadio Azteca.
 Saprissa qualified for the second stage by finishing first in the Verano, but lost to Alajuelense in a reversal of the events which occurred in the Invierno.
 After the season, Mora was invited to train with Polish club Legia Warsaw, but he remained with Saprissa.
 Mora was unused by Saprissa the following season until December while he was away with Costa Rica's olympic qualifying team.
 He appeared in the club's final two games of the season, and following the suspension center-back Andrés Imperiale due to yellow card accumulation, Mora was given an opportunity to start in the second leg of the semifinal against Herediano.
 Saprissa lost 2–0, but advanced to the final against Alajuelense.
 Mora came off the bench in the first leg to replace Imperiale, and Saprissa would go on to win their 32nd league title.
 An injury early in the following campaign to regular left-back Francisco Calvo opened the door for Mora, and he was given a run of 7 starts by manager Carlos Watson, who was his former manager at Uruguay.
 Mora was given one more start the rest of the season, but an injury to Calvo allowed Mora to appear in the second stage against Alajuelense.
 However, Mora picked up his fifth yellow card of the season in the first leg, and was suspended for the second leg as Saprissa bowed out of the competition.